Potato Crusted Wild Salmon Filet with Spring Vegetables and Roasted Jalapeno-Orange Hollandaise

 - Add cornstarch, salt and pepper, sliced scallions, and mix thoroughly.

 - Roll potato mixture in between parchment paper with a rolling pin to form a 1/8-inch thick square (approximately the size of the combined fish surface area)

 - Remove the top layer of parchment and trim the potato to fit each salmon filet.

-- Carefully lift the potato and transfer to the salmon filet and reserve.
+- Carefully lift the potato and transfer it to the salmon filet and reserve at room temperature.

 Cook the salmon filet